Pycord-Development/pycord/docs/ext/ipc/session.rst

         r = await session.request("give_guild_categories", guild_id=881207955029110855)
         print(r)

-and vice versa for anyother request being sent.
+and vice versa for any other request being sent.